National Aviation Day

 Schools Can Hold Special Aviation Day Events

 The first thing that can be done to honor the achievements of aviation pioneers is to teach about their achievements in the classroom.
-Students can read about the Wright brothers, learn about X-planes, or work on STEM learning modules that can help start them down a path in aviation.
+Students can read about the Wright brothers, learn about X-planes, or work on STEM learning modules that can help start them on a path in aviation.
 NASA also offers teachers special printable educational material that they can incorporate into the classroom.

 People Can Visit Science Museums